Overwhelmed in Stanislaus County? Here's How to Get Help Without 20 Phone Calls

 What if I've been turned away by systems before?

-You’re not alone.
-Many people who come to Help Is Hope have heard “no” many times.
-The goal here is to listen, believe you, and help you find options that match your real situation—even if it’s messy.
+You're not alone.
+Many people who connect with us have heard "no" many times.
+Our goal is to listen, believe you, and help you find options that match your real situation — even if it's messy.
+Start here or use the 24/7 chat and see what comes back.

 Comments